Accessible

 Documents and Presentations

-Adobe Design Tool
+Adobe In-Design Tool

 Overview

-All media communications need to consider accessibility, not just business documents.
+All media communications must consider accessibility.
 When designing posters, flyers or any other digital design materials using Adobe design tools, accessibility should be considered throughout the process.
-The selection of the authoring tool, deciding if the design will be digital and/or print and how the communication will be delivered plays a role in it’s accessibility.
-This section will focus on Adobe InDesign and the role it plays in creating accessible communications.
+The selection of the authoring tool, deciding if the design will be digital and/or print and how the communication will be delivered plays a role in accessibility.

 Developing an Understanding